felis/USB_Host_Shield_2.0/README.md

 The PS4BT library is split up into the [PS4BT](PS4BT.h) and the [PS4USB](PS4USB.h) library.
 These allow you to use the Sony PS4 controller via Bluetooth and USB.

-The [PS4BT.ino](examples/Bluetooth/PS4BT/PS4BT.ino) and [PS4USB.ino](examples/PS4USB/PS4USB.ino) examples shows how to easily read the buttons and joysticks on the controller via Bluetooth and USB respectively.
+The [PS4BT.ino](examples/Bluetooth/PS4BT/PS4BT.ino) and [PS4USB.ino](examples/PS4USB/PS4USB.ino) examples shows how to easily read the buttons, joysticks, touchpad and IMU on the controller via Bluetooth and USB respectively.
+It is also possible to control the rumble and light on the controller.

-I still have not figured out how to turn rumble on and off and set the color of the light, but hopefully I will figure that out soon.

 Before you can use the PS4 controller via Bluetooth you will need to pair with it.